Frequently Asked Questions (FAQ)

 The primary theoretical orientation is psychodynamic, with emphases in family and community systems.
 Students will have opportunities to learn about other clinical orientations via coursework and through certain community placements.

-The first-year practicum is provided through a community-based placement (for those in the Clinical Focus) and through the Psychology Clinic (all trainees).
-For those working outside of the Psychology Clinic in the second year, the second-year internship is obtained through applying to internship sites and going through the screening and interviewing process of the internship site (note: those in the Clinical/Research Focus track complete their second year internship at a designated community-based placement).
+The first-year practicum is provided through a community-based placement and through the Psychology Clinic.
+For those working outside of the Psychology Clinic in the second year, the second-year internship is obtained through applying to internship sites and going through the screening and interviewing process of the internship site.

 All first- and second-year seminars have approximately an 8:1 student to faculty ratio.
 All first-year students receive 1 hour of individual supervision weekly from a faculty member, as well as additional weekly supervision from adjunct faculty associated with the students' practicum.
 Second-year students receive at least 1 hour of weekly supervision from professionals associated with their internship.
 Second-year students receive individual advising with a faculty member while working on their master's project.

 The Master's Written Comprehensive Examination.
 This is satisfied by successfully completing a master's paper, which is a demonstration of theoretical and clinical integration around a specified topic.
-Students in the Clinical/Research Focus area may alternatively complete a Master’s Thesis project, wherein they present original research findings.
 All second-year students work individually with a faculty member to complete this requirement.

 Questions about Admission to the Program